pleerock/gulpclass/README.md

 ## Caveats

 Its important to understand that you will not able to run your gulp tasks *until* you compile your `gulpfile.ts` file.
-This means that if compiling is a part of your gulp process you will not be able to use it, because there are no gulpfile.js compiled from gulpfile.ts file.
+This means that if compiling is a part of your gulp tasks you will not be able to use it, because there is no gulpfile.js compiled from gulpfile.ts file.

 ## Samples